Bitcoin as a Reserve Asset in Venezuela: María Corina Machado’s Proposal.

 Venezuela has experienced one of the worst economic crises in its recent history.
 Despite possessing some of the largest oil reserves in the world, Venezuela’s poor economic management and misguided policies under Nicolás Maduro’s government have driven the country into hyperinflation since 2016.
 Venezuelans have watched their currency, the bolívar, devalue quickly, causing wages to become inadequate for meeting basic needs.

-Machado pointed out that Bitcoin could be a viable solution, not only as a reserve asset but also as a tool of resistance.
+Machado highlighted that Bitcoin could serve as both a reserve asset and a means of resistance.
 As it is not controlled by any government, Bitcoin offers an option for citizens to safeguard their savings from inflation and prevent the seizure of their wealth.
-Machado stated that the cryptocurrency is “the money of freedom” as it cannot be censored or manipulated by the regime.
+According to Machado, the cryptocurrency represents “the money of freedom” because it cannot be censored or controlled by the regime.

 ¿Bitcoin como activo de reserva en Venezuela?
 María Corina Machado lo propone para combatir la crisis económica y la inflación.
 Conoce más sobre esta audaz idea. #Bitcoin #Venezuela Share on X